 | Tight headwear | 2 weeks | Pressure on recipient area can dislodge grafts before full anchoring |

-Hair follicles are among the most metabolically active structures in the body.
-During recovery, nutritional support directly impacts how quickly grafts establish blood supply, how fast the growth phase resumes, and the quality of new hair that emerges.
+Furthermore hair follicles are among the most metabolically active structures in the body.
+In Addition during recovery, nutritional support directly impacts how quickly grafts establish blood supply, how fast the growth phase resumes, and the quality of new hair that emerges.

 1.2–1.6g per kg bodyweight daily.
 Keratin cannot be synthesised without adequate amino acids.